Ljupco/ istock / Getty Images Plus; onurdongel/ istock / Getty Images Plus

 - Motor disturbances affecting speech, swallowing or sialorrhea; medication examples include risperidone, atomoxetine, clonidine and olanzapine

-- Xerostomia; medication examples include clonidine, guanfacine and selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine or sertraline
+- Xerostomia; medication examples include clonidine, guanfacine and selective serotonin reuptake inhibitors (SSRIs), such as buying fluoxetine or sertraline

 - Orthostatic hypotension; drug examples include risperidone, olanzapine or clonidine